Leon-AW/automaticFruitVegetableDetection/README.md

 - **Real‑Time Detection:**
   Captures your webcam feed in real‑time and annotates detections with bounding boxes and labels.

+- **Targeted Detection:**
+  This updated implementation restricts detections to specific classes corresponding to fruits and vegetables.
+Detected objects include:
+  - **Fruits:** Banana, Apple, Orange
+  - **Vegetables:** Broccoli, Carrot

 - **Model Upgrade:**
-  Uses the YOLOv8s model for improved accuracy while still achieving near real‑time performance on many laptops.

-- **Comprehensive Detection:**
-  Processes and displays all detections provided by the model (trained on the COCO dataset).
+  Utilizes the YOLOv8s model, ensuring a balance between speed and accuracy.

 ---